 In June 2003, the site introduced the ability to search through game information in the Game Catalog database.

 In 2006, the site added game information contained in Bill Trent’s handwritten listings of games from 1950 through the 1990s.
-This information was turned into Bill Trent’s Big Book of Games, 1950 to 1990, with assistance by Rick Tucker and Dave Beffa-Negrini.
+This information was turned into Bill Trent’s Big Book of Games, 1950 to 1990, with considerable assistance by Rick Tucker and, much later, Dave Beffa-Negrini, who submitted the document to an on-demand publisher.

-In May 2008, the site added game information from the Spear’s Archives and Anki Toner’s Cycling Board Games site, with their permission.
+In May 2008, the site added game information from the Spear Archives and Anki Toner’s Cycling Board Games site, with their permission.

 In March 2009, the site added results on game copyrights, patents, and trademarks, and displayed nearly all fields, include descriptions of covers and authors/designers where known.
 The site added links to game rules and instructions; the entire AGPC (as we were known at the time) Archives (maintained by Anne Williams, AGPC Archivist at the time) of paper rules and instructions were scanned by Bill Alexander and assembled by Rick Tucker into PDFs prior to being donated by the AGPC to The Strong National Museum of Play.
 The website also added the ability to search the text of game rules, including scanned ones.